Joint SPX-VIX calibration with Gaussian polynomial volatility models: deep pricing with quantization hints: Abstract

 \section{Abstract}

-We consider the joint SPX-VIX calibration within a general class of \textit{Gaussian polynomial volatility models} in which the volatility of the SPX is assumed to be a polynomial function of a Gaussian Volterra process defined as a stochastic convolution between a kernel and a Brownian motion.
-By performing joint calibration to daily SPX-VIX implied volatility surface data between 2012 and 2022, we compare the empirical performance of different kernels and their associated Markovian and non-Markovian models, such as rough and non-rough path-dependent volatility models.
-In order to ensure an efficient calibration and a fair comparison between the models, we develop a generic unified method in our class of models for fast and accurate pricing of SPX and VIX derivatives based on functional quantization and Neural Networks.
-For the first time, we identify a \textit{conventional one-factor Markovian continuous stochastic volatility model} that is able to achieve remarkable fits of the implied volatility surfaces of the SPX and VIX together with the term structure of VIX futures. {What is even more remarkable is that our \textit{conventional one-factor Markovian continuous stochastic volatility model} outperforms, in all market conditions, its rough and non-rough path-dependent counterparts with the same number of parameters.}
+We consider the joint SPX \& VIX calibration within a general class of \textit{Gaussian polynomial volatility models} in which the volatility of the SPX is assumed to be a polynomial function of a Gaussian Volterra process defined as a stochastic convolution between a kernel and a Brownian motion.
+By performing joint calibration to daily SPX \& VIX implied volatility surface data between 2011 and 2022, we compare the empirical performance of different kernels and their associated Markovian and non-Markovian models, such as rough and non-rough path-dependent volatility models.
+To ensure an efficient calibration and fair comparison between the models, we develop a generic unified method in our class of models for fast and accurate pricing of SPX \& VIX derivatives based on functional quantization and Neural Networks.
+For the first time, we identify a \textit{conventional one-factor Markovian continuous stochastic volatility model} that can achieve remarkable fits of the implied volatility surfaces of the SPX \& VIX together with the term structure of VIX Futures. {What is even more remarkable is that our \textit{conventional one-factor Markovian continuous stochastic volatility model} outperforms, in all market conditions, its rough and non-rough path-dependent counterparts with the same number of parameters.}